-- A. The COUNTY shall pay to the AGENCY for services rendered under this Contract not to exceed a total amount of SIXTY THOUSAND DOLLARS (\$60,000).
+- A. The COUNTY shall pay to the AGENCY for services rendered under this Contract not to exceed a total amount of ONE HUNDRED TWENTY-FOUR THOUSAND NINE HUNDRED NINETY-NINE DOLLARS (\$124,999).
 The AGENCY will bill the COUNTY on a monthly basis, or as otherwise provided, at the amounts set forth in the attached Exhibit B (Unit Cost of Service Rate and Definition) for services rendered toward the completion of the attached Scope of Work.
 Where incremental billings for partially completed items are permitted, the total billings shall not exceed the estimated percentage of completion as of the billing date. - B. Invoices received from the AGENCY pursuant to this Contract will be reviewed and approved by the COUNTY'S representative, to verify that services have been rendered in conformity with the Contract.
 Approved invoices will then be sent to the Finance Department for payment.
-Invoices will normally be paid within thirty (30) days following the COUNTY representative's approval. - C. All requests for payments of this Contract shall include an original cover memo on the AGENCY'S letterhead signed by the Chief Executive Officer, or Designee. - D. The AGENCY is obligated to provide the COUNTY with the properly completed requests for all funds paid relative to this Contract no later than October 15, 2019.
-Any amounts not requested by October 15, 2019, shall remain the COUNTY'S and the COUNTY shall have no further obligation with respect to such amounts. - E. Payment of invoices shall be contingent on timely receipt of all required reports.
-Any payment due by the COUNTY under the terms of this Contract shall be withheld until all reports due from the AGENCY and necessary adjustments have been approved by the COUNTY. - F. COUNTY funding can be used to match grants from non-COUNTY sources; however, the AGENCY cannot submit reimbursement requests for the same expenses to more than one funding source or under more than one COUNTY funded program. - G. Final Invoice: In order for both parties herein to close their books and records, the AGENCY will clearly state "final invoice" on the AGECNY'S final/last billing to the COUNTY.
-This shall constitute the AGENCY'S certification that all services have been properly performed and all charges and costs have been invoiced to Palm Beach County.
-Any other charges not properly included on this final invoice are waived by the AGENCY.
+Invoices will normally be paid within thirty (30) days following the COUNTY representative's approval." - C. All requests for payments of this Contract shall include an original cover memo on the AGENCY'S letterhead signed by the Chief Executive Officer, or Designee, which cover memo, in a format acceptable to COUNTY, shall include, but not be limited to, the following language, marked appropriately and if applicable, justification provided.